tainacan/tainacan/docs/extra-view-modes.md

 ```

 The classes `my-view-mode-container` and `my-view-mode-item`, and so forth should be implemented by you on your style file.
 Other classes as the `skeleton`, `section` are part of Tainacan's plugin CSS, and can be used if you wish to keep a standard.

+Thumbnail is obtained via the function `the_post_thumbnail()`, which accepts as first parameter any of the following:

+ - 'tainacan-small' (40px width, 40px height, cropped);
+ - 'tainacan-medium' (275px width, 275 height, cropped);
+ - 'tainacan-medium-full', (max.
+205px width, max.
+1500px height, not cropped );

+You can see that this view mode displays the array of metadata obtained from `tainacan_the_metadata()` function.